-Land Expropriation Without Compensation (EWC)
+Land Expropriation without Compensation

 The impact of the ongoing policy discussion on land expropriation without compensation to the South African sugar industry is uncertain.
 The sugar industry has no official position on this policy and has decided to await the outcome of the parliamentary process.
-Please see the March 2018 GAIN report, South Africa Considering Expropriating Land Without Compensation.
+Please see the December 2019 GAIN report, Constitutional Amendments to Expropriate Land Without Compensation Moving Ahead.